 A Framework for Inner Guidance

-Instead of desperately searching for a destination, begin by understanding your own blueprint.
-Dan Millman’s book, The Life You Were Born to Live, uses a calculation from your birthdate to identify a life path number that clarifies innate strengths and recurring challenges3.
+Instead of obsessing over a final destination, learn your own blueprint.
+Dan Millman’s book, The Life You Were Born to Live, uses a birthdate calculation to identify a life path number that clarifies strengths and recurring challenges3.
+Tools like the Life Purpose App make that system quick to explore.

 Uncovering Your Life Path Through Numerology